leilaicruz/Experimental_Journal/journal/2020-01/2020-01-24-Materials-and-methods-for-paper.md

 We let them grow for 48 hours in 0% galactose from the glycerol stock, then we did a flow cytometry measurement and we found there was no cells in any well.
 This was reflected in the lack of values for those wells containing 0% galactose.

+#### Data analysis

+We used a Python library called FlowCytometryTools(https://pypi.org/project/FlowCytometryTools/) for the postprocessing of data.
+For the analysis, we import the raw data and visualize the FSC vs SSC to define our gates.
+We gated the data that has similar values of FSC and SSC.
+We exclude the points with large values on both of them, to avoid analyzing debris or clumps of cells..
+Per experiment we compute the geometric mean per replicate, as an individual measure of the distribution of intensities.
+The final value of the intensity per strain per condition will be the arithmetic mean of all the geometric mean values per replicate.
+The standard error will be the error of this mean, that will reflect the variability across replicates.
+After the 3 experiments , we compute the arithmetic mean  of the respective means values per experiment per strain per condition, and the standard error is the standard error of this global arithmetic mean.